signalkuppe/eleventy-react/README.md

 ### Support for markdown content

 Write your content in markdown format, and use .jsx files as layouts.
-Print html markup with a custom withHtml hook that uses our primitives styles
+Print html markup with a custom withHtml HOC that uses our primitives styles

 `_includes/layouts/post.jsx`